brakf/cdk-custom-resource-workspaces/README.md

 # Training Workspace Creation

-This CDK Project allows automatic creation of all ressources required for a training lab environment using AWS workspaces.
+This CDK Project allows automatic creation of all resources required for a training lab environment using AWS workspaces.

 ## Prerequisite:
 - An existing VPC with private subnets needs to exist.
 Those private subnets require access to AWS API Endpoints (e.g. via NAT Gateway)
-- NPM and CDK need to be installed on your local maschine
+- NPM and CDK need to be installed on your local machine
 - obtain AWS authorizations via CLI (e.g. via awsume)

 ## How to deploy